 I reach Tanempo after midnight.
 A tiny store is open and I buy a couple of soft drinks and demolish them lustily.
 Even in the village I hear boobooks.
 I traipse through rice paddys to the forest edge.
 I tape, but each time the owls fall quiet.

 I walk about half way to Wakai, when a motorbike passes.
 I wave it down.
 It takes ages for the rider to turn around.
-He kindly agrees to take me.
-Even from the bike of the bike I smell sweet liquor.
-We weave slowly, drunkenly down the country road back to town.
+He kindly agrees to take me to my cottage.
+Even from the bike of the bike I smell liquor.
+We weave slowly, drunkenly down the country road and back to town.

 I eat a good lunch and then prep my gear.
 I hear distant thunder and worry a bit about rain ruining the owling.
 I pack my gear into a Ziploc bag just in case.
 Harun's wife kindly sends me off with a big piece of cake.

 Eventually the rain eases, and I set out, up the dark trail and start taping.
-I get to a patch of nice secondary forest when it starts to rain again.
+I arrive at a patch of nice secondary forest when it starts to rain again.
 A steady rain.
 Too much for owling.
 It's noisy on the leaves.
 I retreat to the farm and hop on the porch.
-I move a bit of wood out the way, to make space for myself.
-My head-torch catches a scorpion.
+I move a bit of wood out my way revealing a shiny fat scorpion.
 I put the wood gently back, and leave well alone.
 Soon the rain starts to pound on the roof.
-The porch starts to get really wet and I decide to ask if I can shelter inside the house.
-I jump down and run through the down pour, up a ladder and knock loudly.
+Run off from the roof soaks the porch.
+I decide to ask if I can shelter inside the house.
+I jump down and run through the downpour, up a ladder and knock loudly.
 No response.
 I bang louder and again no response.
 Perhaps he can't hear me, the rain is really pounding on the metal roof.
 I carefully unlatch the door and step into the dry, smokey space.
 "Hello".
 No response.
 I quietly walk through the house-it's very sparse.
 No furniture.
 A chainsaw is in a bedroom.
 I close the door and lay down on the warm rough planks.
 A cow is tied up, under the house.
 It moves around, gently rocking the whole house.
 An hour passes and the rain eases.
 I get up to leave.
 A large huntsman spider bears witness to my trespass.
 I slip out, carefully latching the door with a piece of wire, just as I had found it.

-I hike for a kilometer in the drizzle, before it starts to really rain again.
+I hike for a kilometer in the drizzle, before it starts to rain in earnest.
 Frustrated I turn around, again, and return to the farm.
 Half way back to the farm I notice a bright star.
 I stop, and realize the sky is clearing.
 I return towards the mountain again.
 At a good patch of forest I play a tape and get a very distant response.
 A few minutes later something flies by, I spotlight it and can see it's an owl.
 A small brown owl with a brown back and whitish belly.
 It disappears and does not call.
 I am not really sure what I have seen.
 I go back to taping.
-I hear a soft call above me-a quiet growl.
+I hear a soft quiet growl above me.
 I spotlight the place, a Togian boobook is looking at me.
 A small earless owl, with yellow eyes, a weak pale supercilium, the upper-parts are brown with lighter markings on the head and white spots on the scapulars, a brown mottled chest, a whitish belly with some indistinct brown markings and rather weak looking unfeathered pale legs.
 Oh brilliant!
 I enjoy long looks at this rarely seen owl.
 All I have to do now is cross the mountain.
 Its a longish (10km) walk back to Tanempo on a wet trail.
 Hundreds of frogs sing from the big puddles on the trail.
-I hear a couple more distant boobooks, but dot stop and tape them.
+I hear a couple more distant boobooks, but don't stop and tape them.
 About halfway back, a big amber moon emerges from behind the palms.
 Thousands of stars shine.
 Fireflies glow from the tallest trees.
 Trail-side cows, move slowly out of my way, their hollow wooded bells ringing softly.
 I reach Tanempo at 9:30pm and hail the first motorcycle.
 I should probably be more discerning.
 Tonight's rider also smells of liquor.
 Still its a great slow motion drunken ride back to the cottages.
-At my door a local dog that I had befriended this morning waits for me.
-Despite the hike, I am wired and it takes a long time until I'm calm enough to sleep.
+At my door a wire-haired dog that I had befriended waits for me.
+Despite the hike, I am wired and it takes ages until I'm calm enough to sleep.

 I catch the 9am fast-boat-which turns out to be genuinely fast.
-A few times it stops in the channel and the guys work on it, then it resumes.
+A few times it stops in the channel.
+A mechanic works on it briefly and then we resumes our journey.

 Back in Ampana, the docks are noisy and full of hustle.
 I discover the van to Palu leaves at 5pm.
 That's six and a half hours.
 I walk around in the hot sun and end up at an airless warung where I eat an early lunch.
-I realize I can't bear waiting here all afternoon and catch an ojek to the Marina Cottages (where I had stayed three nights ago).
+I decide to catch an ojek to the Marina Cottages (where I had stayed three nights ago).
 I now have WiFi and a beach view.
 I while away the afternoon checking in with Tui and Nurlin on WhatsApp and watching a big storm come in and pound the place for about an hour.

 Torrential downpour at Marina Cottages